RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 Non-ex: Google Chrome's version number is something like 90.0.4430.85, which takes a while to say and doesn't easily distinguish it from other versions
 ```

-I realise now that this post has gotten quite large, so I'm going to call this a Part 1 and talk about some more specific versioning thoughts in a Part 2 later.
+I realise now that this post has gotten quite large, so I'm going to call this a Part 1 and talk about which of these requirements might matter for you next time.
+Spoiler Alert: It depends, but I'll try to think of a few different cases.

 For now: What do you think about these requirements?
 Are there any other things you might think about when trying to label a version of your software?
 Anything that would be nice that no one does?